-6.43 Unless inconsistent with the terms of the relevant pension, a Member who requests a pension may nominate one or more of the Member's Dependants as reversionary beneficiaries (either successive or concurrent) in relation to the pension.
+6.18 Unless inconsistent with Government Requirements or the terms of the relevant pension, a Member who requests a pension may nominate one or more of the Member's Dependants as reversionary beneficiaries (either successive or concurrent) in relation to the pension.
 If reversionary beneficiaries are nominated as concurrent, the request must nominate the respective portions of the pension that revert to them.
-If no reversionary beneficiary is nominated then on the Member's death, the Trustee may nevertheless continue paying the relevant pension to any or all of the Member's Dependants and legal personal representative in proportions the Trustee decides after considering any relevant Benefit Nomination.
+If no reversionary beneficiary is nominated then on the Member's death, the Trustee may nevertheless continue paying the relevant pension to any or all of the Member's Dependants and legal personal representative (unless inconsistent with Government Requirements) in proportions the Trustee decides after considering any relevant Benefit Nomination.